klembot/twinejs/README.md

 Run `npm install` at the top level of the directory to install all goodies.

-You'll need [Gulp](http://gulpjs.com) to continue.
-Run `npm install -g gulp` (you will need to have administrator privileges to achieve this task).
+You'll need [Grunt](http://gruntjs.com) to continue.
+Run `npm install -g grunt` (you will need to have administrator privileges to achieve this task).

 ### BUILDING

-Run `gulp` to perform a basic build, including creating documentation in doc/;
-`gulp watch` will perform the same tasks whenever you make changes to the source code. `gulp release` will minify everything to as few files as possible into dist/web (full HTML version), dist/web-cdn (HTML version, using CDN resources), and dist/nwjs (native app versions).
-If you'd like to build only one type of release, run `gulp release:web`, `gulp release:web-cdn`, or `gulp release:nw`.
+Run `grunt` to perform a basic build under `build/standalone`; `grunt dev` will perform the same tasks whenever you make changes to the source code. `grunt nw` will create executable app versions of Twine from this directory and place them under `build/nwjs/`. `grunt build:cdn` will build a version of Twine that makes as much use of CDN resources as possible, and place it under `build/cdn`.

-When running any `release` task, a file named `2.json` is created under release/.
+To create downloadable versions of Twine, run `grunt package`.
+These will be placed in the `dist/` directory.
+An additional file named `2.json` is created under `dist/`.
 This contains information relevant to the autoupdater process, and is currently posted to http://twinery.org/latestversion/2.json.

-Downloads are built using the `gulp package` command, and results appear in dist/download/.

 In order to build Windows apps on OS X or Linux, you will need to have [Wine](https://www.winehq.org/) and [makensis](http://nsis.sourceforge.net/) installed.

 ### TESTING

-Run `gulp test` to run through Selenium-based tests (for now, these only run on Firefox).
-To quit a test run as soon as any error is encountered, run `gulp test --bail`.
-To run a subset of tests, run `gulp test --grep=mysearch`.
+Run `grunt test` to run through Selenium-based tests (for now, these only run on Firefox).
+To quit a test run as soon as any error is encountered, run `grunt test --bail`.
+To run a subset of tests, run `grunt test --grep=mysearch`.
 Only tests whose name match the argument you pass will be run.

 ### LOCALIZATION